 The interpretation of the above problem formulation is as follows.
-We aim at maximizing the number of routed flows ($\sum_i x_i$) subject to flow i being originated at node s_i (Eqs.
-(54)) while meeting the flow conservation and capacity constraints (Eqs.
-(55) and (56)) and imposing that flows cannot be split among different paths (Eqs.
-(57) and (58)).
+We aim at maximizing the number of routed flows ( $\sum_i x_i$ ) subject to flow i being originated at node $s_i$ (Equation (54)) while meeting the flow conservation and capacity constraints (Equations (55) and (56)) and imposing that flows cannot be split among different paths (Equations (57) and (58)).

-The above IP problem can be solved by using standard relaxation techniques [12] which provides as a result an approximation to the optimal single-path routing strategy, which solves the single-path routing problem.
-The performance of this routing algorithm and the multipath one are evaluated in the next section and compared against other routing algorithms for mesh networks.
+The above integer programming problem can be solved by using standard relaxation techniques [9], which provides as a result an approximation to the optimal SP routing strategy, which solves the SP routing problem.